sravand123/TinkerScript/README.md

 ##### Features from the book
 - Variables
+- Print
-- Control flow (if, while, for, switch, try-catch and throw)
+- Control flow (if, while, for)
 - Functions
-- Closures
 - Classes
 - Inheritance

 ##### Features added
 - Multi-line comments
-- Support for Escaping characters and Unicode characters in strings
+- String support for Escaping characters and Unicode characters.
-- More Operators
+- More Arithmetic, Logical and Bitwise operators
+- Increment and Decrement
+- Compound assignment operators
 - Break and Continue
 - Switch Case
 - Try-Catch
 - Ternary
 - Spread operator
-- Increment and Decrement
-- Compound assignment operators
 - Array
 - Slice
 - Map